Diva (1981 film): Initial reaction

 Ebert also praised the film's chase scene through the Paris metro, writing that it "deserves ranking with the all-time classics, Raiders of the Lost Ark, The French Connection, and Bullitt."

 Retrospect

 Since its re-release in 2007, Diva has received acclaim from film critics.
-Review aggregator Rotten Tomatoes gives the film a score of 96% based on reviews from 56 critics, with an average score of 8.2 out of 10.
+Review aggregator Rotten Tomatoes gives the film a score of 97% based on reviews from 59 critics.
 The website's critical consensus states: "Beineix combines unique cinematography, an intelligent script, and a brilliant soundtrack to make Diva a stylishly memorable film".

 David Russell asserts that the film is by far Beineix's best and is "probably one of the most important films of the 1980s".
 Lisa Schwarzbaum of Entertainment Weekly gave it an A rating and praised its "voluptuous romanticism".
 She wrote of the film's visual ties to cinéma du look, "the movie's mad excitement hinges entirely on the pleasure to be had in moving our eye from one gorgeously composed stage set of artifice to another."